khanjason/MUNchkinDiscordBot/README.md

 Enable/disable notepassing for yourself.

 !note [@user] message
-Send a note to a user (you and them both need notepassig enabled).
+Send a note to a user (you and them both need notepassing enabled).
 ```